lboyd93/rshell/README.md

 * Flags: "-Rl", "-R", are not working.

-* When outputting, it does not sort alphabetically.

 * When outputting, the colunms in -l do not match the column with the longest character count.

 * When outputting -l, my ls does not get the the reading permission of groups, users, or everyone.